Kish College Foundation uses Meta Data Center grant to improve student technologies

-Members of the Kishwaukee College community, guests, and visitors have the right to be free from gender-based or sexual misconduct, as well as from domestic violence, dating violence, sexual assault, and stalking.
-College procedures pertaining to gender-based or sexual misconduct are contained in the Student Code of Conduct located in the college catalog and in the Director of Student Success office.
+Members of the Kishwaukee College community, guests and visitors have the right to be free from gender-based or sexual misconduct, as well as from domestic violence, dating violence, sexual assault and stalking.
+College procedures pertaining to gender-based or sexual misconduct are contained in the Student Code of Conduct located in the College Catalog and the Director of Student Success office.

-The College’s first concern for an individual, who has been the target of any act of gender based or other sexual misconduct, is that person’s safety and well-being.
+The College’s first concern for an individual who has been the target of any act of gender-based or other sexual misconduct is that person’s safety and well-being.
 Confidential resources are available to provide support services to victims.
-It is recommended that a confidential resource be consulted prior to making a formal report.
+It is recommended that a confidential resource be consulted before making a formal report.

-Kishwaukee College Counselors listed below are available to assist students confidentially and refer to Safe Passage and other resources if appropriate and desired.
-To schedule an appointment with Carolyn Kernan, certified counselor, call Student Services at 815-825-1703.
+Kishwaukee College Advisors are available to confidentially assist students and refer to Safe Passage and other resources if appropriate and desired.
+To schedule an appointment with an Advisor, call Student Services at 815-825-9375.

 Reports made to the Sheriff’s Office, Title IX Coordinator or Director of Student Success will be considered formal reports to the College and will be investigated through administrative procedures.